-Now for the technical part of this: The FBI cannot “brute force” the encryption on recent iPhones because ten wrong passphrases triggers automatic destruction of all data.
+Now for the technical part of this: The FBI cannot “brute force” even weak knock pattern encryption on recent iPhones because ten wrong passphrases triggers automatic destruction of all data.
 This is a brillent security solution, but apparently it is a band-aid.
-The FBI claims they could quickly try all possible keys and thus guarantee they could get in without it.
+The FBI claims they could quickly try all possible keys and thus guarantee they could get in without it(barring a full alphanumeric/multiword passphrase).
 If and only if this is true, it means the iPhone relies on weak encryption “protected” by closed proprietary aoftware wiping the data and presumably preventing anyone from simply making thousands of “cloned” copies of the locked, encrypted data for unlimited attempts.

 Normal forensic practice against computers is to image (make a bit for bit copy of) the hard drive, verify the copy is good, then never touch the original device again as a precaution against accidently damaging it.
 All subsequent work is done on copies.
 The news reports about the FBI’s captured iPhones indicate something is preventing them from doing this.
-That something must be the iPhones closed, proprietary firmware such a defense is beyond the purview of enncryption software.
+That something must be the iPhones closed, proprietary firmware and such a defense is beyond the purview of enncryption software.

 If Apple built the iPhone to use all of the possible keys of a modern encryption cipher like AES-256 and not just a few of them, circa 2008 reports said it would take the whole surface of the Earth covered with computers 4,000 years to try them all.
 Today it would still be centuries, maybe as much as 1,000 years if only CPU and not graphics card based computers were used.
-This is only true if the user picked a strong passphrase, not something like “God123456,” which would be among the first dozen or so tried.
-Any one-word passphrase can be cracked in less than a second by an ordinary desktop computer, so long as the word is found in some dictionary in some language.
+Thus passphrases are attackable but the actual disk keys are not.

 A multiple word phrase not found in any book ever published is the minimum necessary to secure an ordinary computer against any kind of determined decryption attempt not only by law enforcement but by any hacker with access to a gaming computer.
 Gaming computers running powerful graphics card based password-cracking software are known as “first password shooters” and essentially can get into anything the FBI or Secret Service can crack by trying lots of different keys.
 Once such attackers are in, things like banking and credit card information are at risk of being sold to the highest bidder.
 A long passphrase not found in any book can stop these systems, a long random character string is the “gold standard” of security but hard to memorize.
 A passphrase written down or stored on a flash drive is equally useless against police raids and any other burglars.

-The problem then becomes this: an iPhone that is secure today becomes insecure tomorrow if the NSA or Secret Service manages to create new hardware for cloning all the encrypted data (ciphertext) stored in that phone to an ordinary computer hard drive.
+It is also unknown if Apple’s cipher chips (closed and secret) even use all available keyspace and strong random number generation in creating the disk keys in the first place.
+If not, the problem then becomes this: an iPhone that is secure today becomes insecure tomorrow if the NSA or Secret Service manages to create new hardware for cloning all the encrypted data (ciphertext) stored in that phone to an ordinary computer hard drive.
 From an unlocked phone bought at an Apple store they could reverse-engineer the encryption routine trivially to determine which keys are possible keys for the otherwise-strong AES encryption supported by the chips used in these phones.
 Once they knew what small subset of keys the iPhone’s cipher lock could ever generate, and had a way to create the still-locked backup copies they could try all possible keys no matter what Apple does.

 The replacement should be bought randomly off the shelf with cash, never ordered in advance.
 It is trivial to install hardware keyloggers, firmware keyloggers, or software keyloggers in a device that is physically in your hands with enough time to finish the job, so throw away your phone every time you are arrested with one!
-This is even more important now than before, as keyloggers are one of the few ways to capture the passphrase of an encrypted computer, which is what an encrypted iPhone is.
+This is even more important now than before, as keyloggers are one of the few ways to capture the passphrase of an encrypted computer, which is what an encrypted phone of any kind is.